jacob-tucker/Leel/README.md

 Consumers have limited opportunity to leverage their unique customer value.
 They are passive participants, not owners of their data.

-## My Dapp

-This project is for the blockchain application My Dapp.
-It contains code for the Smart Contract, web-based dapp and NodeJS server.

 # Pre-requisites

 In order to develop and build "My Dapp," the following pre-requisites must be installed: